roadtokubernetes/blog/contents/hello-world.md

 The goal of this website is to help you decide if Kubernetes is right for your team/project _now_, _in the future_, or maybe even _never_.

-Over the next however many months, we&#x27;ll be adding all kinds of great features to help you on your quest to understanding how to wield Kubernetes with:
+Over the next however many months, we’ll be adding all kinds of great features to help you on your quest to understanding how to wield Kubernetes with:

 - Tutorials and courses
 - A book (or two)